Silica Fume in Concrete

 Mixing of silica fume concrete

 For the use of mixers, accurately weigh the materials according to the ratio, and feed in the order of stone, gravel, sand, cement, silica fume and mix them for 30 seconds.
 After that, add water and mix for 1.5 minutes, and then add admixtures, mix for 1 minute and discharge.
-The symbol of good concrete mixing is that the mixing of various materials is homogeneous, with good fluidity, no segregation, and the slump control is within the required range.
+The symbol of good concrete mixing is that the mixing of various materials is even, with good fluidity, no segregation, and the slump control is within the required range.
 Never add silica fume in powder form to the wet concrete already mixed.

 Transportation of silica fume concrete